 In this section, we assess the performance of our API in detecting anomalies in time series data.
-Anomalies are patterns in data that deviate from normal behavior, and detecting them is a crucial task in many domains, such as cybersecurity.
-We generated three types of datasets: normal flights, flights attacked in simulation mode, and flights attacked in CSV mode.
-We evaluated the API's performance by calculating true positives (TP) and true negatives (TN), where TP represents a case where the algorithm detects an anomaly in an attacked flight, and TN represents a case where the algorithm does not detect an anomaly in a normal flight.
+Anomalies refer to patterns that deviate from normal behavior, and detecting such deviations is crucial in many domains, particularly in cybersecurity.
+We generated three types of datasets for evaluation: normal flights, flights attacked in simulation mode, and flights attacked in CSV mode.
+The performance of the API was evaluated by calculating true positives (TP) and true negatives (TN).
+A TP represents a case where the algorithm correctly detects an anomaly in an attacked flight.
+A TN represents a case where the algorithm correctly identifies that no anomaly exists in a normal flight.

+We compared our approach against several existing anomaly detection techniques.
+First, we evaluated the ``Telemanom'' algorithm, presented by \cite{hundman2018detecting}, which uses Single-Channel Models of LSTM followed by unsupervised thresholding to detect anomalies in telemetry data streams.
+Additionally, we considered the ``Tsbitmaps'' algorithm, based on \cite{Wei2005AssumptionFreeAD} and \cite{Kumar2005TimeseriesBA}, which identifies outliers by comparing the frequency of local regions in adjacent subsequences using bitmap representation and squared Euclidean distance, with incremental updates at each time step.

-We compared our approach to existing techniques, including the "telemanom" algorithm based on LSTM presented in the article \cite{hundman2018detecting} and the article \cite{chen1993joint} presents the "Tibstib" algorithm, which uses an iterative outlier detection approach for time series anomaly detection.
-We also explored the effectiveness of simple statistical methods \cite{wu2021current}, such as averaging, standard deviation, variance, and moving averages, to detect anomalies.
-Specifically, we defined an anomaly point as a point with more than one anomaly statistical value.
-Finally, we explored deep learning models for anomaly detection called deepod \cite{deepod} which presented in the article \cite{pang2019deep}.
-We trained six models using our normal flight data and evaluated their performance in detecting anomalous flights.
-By using our, dataset each model learns what is a normal flight and gets the ability to detect an anomaly flight.
+We also explored the effectiveness of simple statistical methods, as discussed in \cite{wu2021current}, including averaging, standard deviation, variance, and moving averages, to detect anomalies.
+For our evaluation, we defined an anomaly point as one that exceeds multiple statistical thresholds simultaneously.

+Finally, we examined deep learning models for anomaly detection, specifically ``deepod'' \cite{deepod}, as presented in \cite{pang2019deep}.
+We trained six models using our normal flight data and evaluated their ability to detect anomalous flights.
+Each model was trained to learn the patterns of normal flights, enabling it to distinguish between normal and anomalous flight data.

-The following table provides an overview of the performance of various anomaly detection algorithms on the data generated using SCART.
-As demonstrated in the table, most of the algorithms successfully identified anomalies in the data.
+The following table provides an overview of the performance of various anomaly detection algorithms on data generated using SCART.
+As shown in the table, most of the algorithms successfully identified anomalies in the data.